Core i5-8500B vs Core i7-7700

 So, is Core i5-8500B better than Core i7-7700?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Core i7-7700 is ahead with a 17.1% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Core i5-8500B pulls ahead with 3% better PassMark.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i5-8500B is the better fit.
+For streaming, content creation, and heavier multitasking, Core i5-8500B is the stronger fit.
 You are getting 3% better PassMark, backed by 6 cores and 6 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i5-8500B is the smarter buy today.
-Core i5-8500B is $80 cheaper on MSRP at $192 MSRP versus $272 MSRP, and it gives you 3% better PassMark.
-The trade-off is that Core i7-7700 is still the better pure gaming CPU with a 17.1% average FPS lead across 50 shared CPU game tests in our data.
-It is also 45.9% better value on MSRP (46.4 vs 31.8 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Core i5-8500B is the better buy right now.
+Core i5-8500B comes in $80 cheaper on MSRP at $192 MSRP versus $272 MSRP, and it still gives you 3% better PassMark.
+The compromise is that Core i7-7700 is still the better pure gaming CPU with a 17.1% average FPS lead across 50 shared CPU game tests in our data.
+It is also 45.9% better value on MSRP (46.4 vs 31.8 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?